-The Careers in Cosmetology Program prepares individuals to care for and beautify hair, skin and nails.
+The Careers in Cosmetology Program prepares individuals to care for and beautify hair, skin, and nails.
 Students are instructed in the art and science of cosmetology as well as all aspects of the industry.
-Hair services taught include giving shampoos, rinses, scalp treatments, styling, setting, cutting, hair coloring and lightening, permanent waving and chemical relaxing. procedures include facials, make-up and hair removal.
+Hair services taught include giving shampoos, rinses, scalp treatments, styling, setting, cutting, hair coloring and lightening, permanent waving and chemical relaxing.
+Skin procedures include facials, make-up, and hair removal.
 Nail techniques include manicures, pedicures, artificial nail enhancements, advanced nail techniques, and foot/ leg and hand/arm massage.
 Emphasis is placed on hygiene, safety and sanitation as well as State Board of Cosmetologists' rules and regulations.
 Related areas of instruction include human anatomy and physiology; mathematics and measurement; analysis, diagnosis and histology of hair, skin and nails; chemistry; fundamentals of electricity; product knowledge; customer relations; and employability skills.
 Salon management is an integral part of the classroom and clinical experience.
 The 1,500 hour program includes classroom instruction, clinical experience, related mentored workbased learning experience and a senior capstone project.
 Upon successful completion and the instructor's recommendation the student will be required to take the Maryland State Board of Cosmetologists' Examination.
+Attendance is monitored throughout the program, and students not meeting the minimum requirements at the end of Level I will be dismissed from the program.

-906A Principles & Practice of Cosmetology 1 Credit
+906A Principles & Practice of Cosmetology 4 Credits